Website and App FAQs

 Tip: Your AccuWeather account email doesn’t have to match the email you use for your app store account (Google Play or Apple ID).
 What matters is using the same AccuWeather account each time you log in so your subscription stays linked across devices and operating systems.

-AccuWeather.com (Website):
+A: AccuWeather.com (Website):

 You may also notice some Premium+ features—such as enhanced AccuWeather Alerts™, extended forecast days, and fewer ads—while browsing the website.
 Most Premium+ benefits, however, are still experienced primarily in the AccuWeather App.